What42Pizza/LooF/Documentation/Evaluator.md

 <br>

 - **getChar VALUE (table {StringIn (string), Position (int)})**
-  - returns the character at Position of StringIn
+  - returns the character at Position of StringIn.
+Position is modulo-ed by the length of StringIn (with -1 mapping correctly to lengthOf StringIn - 1)
 - **getChars VALUE (string)**
   - returns an array of the characters in VALUE as ints
 - **subString VALUE (table {StringIn (string), StartIndex (int), EndIndex (int)})**